cvxgrp/qcml/README.md

     minimize sum(square(A*x - 4)) + lambda*norm(x)

-Note that dimenions are named, but abstract (they do not refer to any numbrs).
+Note that dimenions are named, but abstract (they do not refer to any numbers).
 Similarly, variables and parameters are abstract, their shape is denoted only by references to named dimensions.
 Although matrix variable *declarations* are possible, QCML's behavior is undefined (and may possibly fail).
 Matrix variables (along with `for` loops, concatenation, and slicing)